nearform/fast-jwt/README.md

 Create a verifier function by calling `createVerifier` and providing one or more of the following options:

 - `key`: A string or a buffer containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms.
 The key can also be a function accepting a Node style callback or a function returning a promise.
-This is the only mandatory option, which must NOT be provided if the token algorithm is `none`.
+This is the only mandatory option, which MUST NOT be provided if the token algorithm is `none`.

 - `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.

 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.

 - `cache`: A positive number specifying the size of the verified tokens cache (using LRU strategy).
 Setting to `true` is equivalent to provide the size `1000`.
 When enabled, as you can see in the benchmarks section below, performances dramatically improve.
 By default the cache is disabled.

 - `cacheTTL`: The maximum time to live of a cache entry (in milliseconds).
 If the token has a earlier expiration or the verifier has a shorter `maxAge`, the earlier takes precedence.
 The default is `600000`, which is 10 minutes.

 - `allowedJti`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the id claim (`jti`).
 By default, all values are accepted.

 - `allowedAud`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the audience claim (`aud`).
 By default, all values are accepted.

 - `allowedIss`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the issuer claim (`iss`).
 By default, all values are accepted.

 - `allowedSub`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the subject claim (`sub`).
 By default, all values are accepted.

 - `allowedNonce`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the nonce claim (`nonce`).
 By default, all values are accepted.

 - `ignoreExpiration`: Do not validate the expiration of the token.
 Default is `false`.

 - `ignoreNotBefore`: Do not validate the activation of the token.
 Default is `false`.

 - `maxAge`: The maximum allowed age (in milliseconds) for tokens to still be valid.
 By default this is not checked.

 - `clockTimestamp`: The timestamp in milliseconds (like the output of `Date.now()`) that should be used as the current time for all necessary time comparisons.
 Default is the system time.

 - `clockTolerance`: Timespan in milliseconds to add the current timestamp when performing time comparisons.
 Default is `0`.

 The verifier is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.